 Getting started with hacking

-If you're interested in becoming a white hat hacker — or if you'd like to get familiar with the tools hackers use so you can stop them — our courses can give you a solid foundation.
-To learn how hackers think, as well as the languages they often use, you can use the following:
+If you’re interested in becoming a white hat hacker — or if you’d like to get familiar with the tools hackers use so you can stop them — check out our free Introduction to Ethical Hacking course.
+Then, learn how to use the tools for the trade in the courses below: